Choosing the best paper for photo books isn’t always easy, especially with so many different types to choose from.

 So how do you choose the best paper for your photo books?

-In this post, we’ll explore the most common photo book paper options and how to select the right one, as well as listing some of the top companies for making photo books.
+In this post, we’ll explore the most common photo book paper options and how to select the right one, as well as list some of the top companies for making custom photo books.

 Let’s get started.

 The type of photo book binding you choose will have a strong bearing on your paper options.